 Medical certificates are available and can be requested at the time of consultation with your doctor.

 Free on-site parking is available.

-The Centre has easy access by a wheel chair accessable lift from the car park and ground level.
+The Center has easy access by a wheel chair accessible lift from the car park and ground level.
 A disabled toilet is available for patient use.